zbra-dev/impress/README.md

 * Impress - Contains the basics and may be used on every project
 * Impress.Validation - Contains a validation framework
-* Impress.Globalization - Contains a glottalization API to correctly  internationalize and localize your application.
+* Impress.Globalization - Contains a globalization API to correctly  internationalize and localize your application.
 Useful even if your application has a target single language.
+* Impress.Mail - Contains a framework for sending email.
+It can send mail directly, using queues and/or using storable queues